 Where can you find number formats?

 On the home tab of the ribbon, you'll find a menu of build-in number formats.
-Below this menu to the right, there is small button to access all number formats, including custom formats:
+Below this menu to the right, there is a small button to access all number formats, including custom formats:

 This button opens the Format Cells dialog box.
 You'll find a complete list of number formats, organized by category, on the Number tab: